 RTK Surveys [For use on Path 1-3 projects only, not to be used on Path 4 or 5 projects]

 Establish a base receiver by collecting 3 GNSS static sessions that meet NGS requirements for an OPUS static session, on one control point.
 While the receiver is collecting static data perform an RTK survey on the remaining control points.
 Repeat with each static data collection session so that every control point has a minimum of 3 RTK/static positions.

+Establish a base receiver by collecting using 5-second observations at a 1-second epoch rate.
+Collect a minimum of 12 observations on one control point as in the ODOT RTN Survey method above.

 Traversing